mrkvon/css-authn/README.md

   email: 'email@example',
   password: 'password',
   provider: 'https://solidserver.example',
-  webId: 'https://solidserver.example/person/profile/card#me' // (optional) if there are multiple webIds associated with the account, you need to specify which one to authenticate with fetch, // (optional) you can also provide your own fetch compatible with native Node fetch })
+  webId: 'https://solidserver.example/person/profile/card#me', // (optional) if there are multiple webIds associated with the account, you need to specify which one to authenticate with
+})

 // in version 7, there's also a method to create account and pod